etokatlian/reel-gen/README.md

 - Short video clips are extracted at key moments
 - Audio and/or subtitles can be optionally removed from clips
 - A montage video is created from these clips
+- A custom soundtrack can be added to the montage

 ## System Requirements